Loan Amortization Schedule Calculator – Complete EMI Repayment Table & Chart

 What is a loan amortization schedule?

-A loan amortization schedule is a complete table of periodic loan payments showing the amount of principal and interest that comprise each payment until the loan is paid off at the end of its term.
-It shows you exactly how much of each EMI goes toward interest versus reducing your principal balance.
+A loan amortization schedule is a complete table of periodic loan payments showing the exact amount of principal and interest that comprise each payment until the loan is fully paid off at the end of its term.
+It provides a transparent view of how your balance decreases month by month, and how the split between interest and principal changes over time.

 How is amortization calculated?

-Amortization is calculated using the reducing balance method.
-Each EMI payment consists of interest on the outstanding principal plus a portion that reduces the principal.
-Early payments have higher interest components, while later payments have higher principal components.
-The formula is: Interest = Outstanding Balance × Monthly Rate, Principal = EMI – Interest.
+Amortization for standard loans in India is calculated using the reducing balance method.
+Each EMI payment consists of two parts: interest calculated on the outstanding principal balance, and the remaining portion which reduces the principal.
+Early payments have a higher interest component because the principal balance is large, while later payments have a higher principal component as the balance reduces.
+The basic calculation for each month is: Interest Paid = Outstanding Balance × Monthly Rate, Principal Paid = EMI – Interest Paid, and New Balance = Old Balance – Principal Paid.

-Interest is calculated on the outstanding loan balance.
-As you make payments, your outstanding balance decreases, so the interest charged each month also decreases.
-This means more of your EMI goes toward principal repayment in later years, accelerating loan payoff.
+The interest component of your EMI decreases over time because interest is always calculated on the outstanding loan balance.
+As you consistently make your EMI payments, a portion of each payment reduces your principal balance.
+Since the principal balance decreases, the interest charged in the subsequent month also becomes lower.
+This gradual reduction in the interest portion means that more of your fixed EMI goes towards principal repayment in the later years of your loan, accelerating the loan payoff.

 What is the difference between amortization and EMI?

-Can I create amortization schedule with extra payments?
+Can I create an amortization schedule with extra payments?